 Daughter of world-renowned Jazz bassist/composer, Jymie Merritt (Art Blakey and The Jazz Messengers, Max Roach, Dizzy Gillespie), Mharlyn Merritt is the recipient of a National Endowment for the Arts (NEA) Fellowship in Jazz Performance and an Interdisciplinary Arts Fellowship from the Pennsylvania Council on the Arts.
-With the band Messenger, led by guitarist/composer Richard Lee Steacker (Grover Washington Band), Mharlyn opened for Hugh Masakela, Eddie Palmieri, and Richard Beltzer among others.
+With the band Messenger, led by guitarist/composer Richard Lee Steacker (Grover Washington Band), Mharlyn opened for Hugh Masakela, Eddie Palmieri, and Richard Belzer among others.
 During the disco-era her voice graced the background of numerous sessions at Philly’s legendary Sigma Sound Studios, including Fat Larry's Band.

-At this writing, Mharlyn is getting her learn on as an MFA candidate in the Creative Writing Program at Fairleigh Dickinson University.
+Mharlyn has an MFA in Creative Writing (Fiction/Poetry)from Fairleigh Dickinson University.

 I would not have a story if it were not for my father and mother.
 My mother left this earthly plane over ten years ago.
 Her story and influence will be explored on these pages later on.

 But my musical mentor and guru, the Obi-Wan of my love of music and its performance comes down to my Dad, Jazz bassist and composer par excellence, JYMIE MERRITT.

 On April 10, 2020 just a few weeks short of his 94th birthday, the father-man died at home in hospice under care of his loving second wife Ave.